 Do I Really Have to File One?

-If your business is a corporation, LLC, or similar entity formed or registered in the U.S., chances are you need to file (though as of 12/5/2024 the court is still out on when this is required).
+If your business is a corporation, LLC, or similar entity formed or registered in the U.S., chances are you need to file.
 Certain exceptions apply, like if your business is a publicly traded company or has over 20 employees and $5 million in annual revenue.
-But for small and medium-sized businesses, it’s likely a requirement IF the current injunction is overturned.
+But for small and medium-sized businesses, it’s likely a requirement.

 Learn more below:

-Here's some info on the BOI to read up on in case this becomes a requirement in the future.
+Here's some info on the BOI to read up on:

 Filing It Yourself: Good news, its free to file!